 1 Timothy 5:19 states that an accusation against a leader must have more than one witness.
 If we find ourselves in a position that we feel our pastor is wrong, there are a few steps that we need to follow, in order to resolve the issue.
 Matthew 18:15 – 20 addresses this issue:

-As for you, you should pray for the Pastor, and in the event that nothing changes, leaving your church maybe something you should consider.
+As for you, you should pray for the Pastor or elder, and in the event that nothing changes, leaving your church maybe something you should consider.